Once Mekel: Early singing career

+Professional career

+Venturing into Research

+After completing seven years of study at Universitas Indonesia, in 1996, Once, who was also proficient in piano, drums, and guitar, completed his studies.
+After earning a law degree, he worked as a legal coordinator at a construction company.
+Two years later, he joined a research project in collaboration between LIPI and CSIRO.
+In 1997, amid his busy schedule, Once returned to singing in cafes after his vocal cords healed, although with a different voice (he had retired from singing for 5 years).

 Due to a problem with his voice box, Once took a hiatus from singing between 1993 and 1997.
 He used this time to study law at the University of Indonesia, graduating in 1996.
 He also worked for a construction company.

+Returning to the Music Scene

-By 1997 he had begun singing again, in cafes, and in 1998 he recorded the soundtrack for the film Kuldesak with Ahmad Dhani.
+By 1997 he had begun singing again, in cafes, and after leaving the MSI LIPI project in 1998, Once became serious about his music career.
+To fulfill his ambition, he left his job and released a solo single titled 'Anggun.'
+Alongside Ahmad Dhani, he worked on recordings for the film Kuldesak.
 Once was later asked to join Dhani's band, Dewa 19, in 2000, and eventually replaced Ari Lasso, who was expelled from the group for drug use.
-In the beginning, Once had difficulty fulfilling fan's high expectations set by Lasso, and was noted as not communicating with them as well as having a stiff on-stage persona.
+He proved himself to become the main factor of Dewa's success.
+He officially joined the band in 2000.
 Once was eventually accepted by Dewa 19's fans after Bintang Lima, his first album with the group, was a hit; it eventually sold 1.7 million copies.
 He later recorded four more albums with Dewa 19.
 In 2004, Once had a hit single "Separuh Nafasku" ("Half of My Breath").
-He also released three solo singles, "Dealova", "Aku Mau" ("I Want") and "Symphony yang Indah" ("A Beautiful Symphony").
+He also released three solo singles, "Dealova", "Aku Mau" ("I Want"), and "Symphony yang Indah" ("A Beautiful Symphony").

-On 19 January 2011, Once resigned from Dewa 19 to develop his solo career; it was rumored that problems with royalties were a factor in his decision.